 Hear a faint hiss in your recordings?
 The sound could be coming from within the mic!
 The self-noise of a microphone is exactly what it sounds like (see what I did there?): the noise created by the mic itself.
 However, there's more to it than this obvious answer.

 What is microphone self-noise?
-Self-noise is the faint sound produced, mainly, by the active circuitry inside microphones.
-Active mics contain electronics that add considerable “self-noise” to the mic signal which is calculated as the self-noise specification.
+Self-noise is the faint sound produced, mainly by the active circuitry inside microphones.
+Active mics contain electronics that add considerable “self-noise” to the mic signal, calculated as the self-noise specification.
 Brownian movement and thermal noise also add self-noise to a lesser extent.

 Table Of Contents

 - What Is Microphone Self-Noise?
 (Equivalent Noise Level)

 - What Are A-Weighted Decibels?

 - Is There Ever An Advantage To High Self-Noise?

 - The Signal-To-Noise Ratio

 - A Note On Noise In Passive Microphones

 Microphone self-noise is the noise generated by the microphone itself.
 All microphones have self-noise to some extent.
 The self-noise of some microphones is negligible, while other mics are avoided in quiet situations due to their overly loud self-noise ratings.